blaynem/form-builder/README.md

 # Form-Builder

 Will create forms depending on what fields are chosen.
 Will then generate a way to copy and paste the component into a persons code.
+You can test it out in action here.

 ### Disclaimer

-I don't think the technology is here yet..
-But we can try.
+~~I don't think the technology is here yet..
+But we can try.~~ Just kidding there's magic.